-A good CRM can come to the rescue.
+A good client relationship management (CRM) platform can come to the rescue.
 We’re going to be comparing two popular coaching CRMs, Paperbell and HoneyBook.
-We’ll cover the best features of both, what they’re missing, pricing differences and more, so that you can decide which platform might be a good fit for you and your small business.
+We’ll cover the best features of both, explore the pros and cons, highlight pricing differences and more, so that you can decide which platform might be a good fit for you and your small coaching practice and workflow management.

 Let’s get into it.

 What is Paperbell?

 Paperbell is a project management tool that was built specifically for business coaching.
 In terms of functionality, it has templates, client management packages, and appointment scheduling tools, making it similar to Bonsai, another project management software.
 Though Paperbell serves coaches functionally well, its client-facing experience is not as beautifully designed, and we’ll get into some of the cons and missing features like a robust client portal that supports live online chat and voice notes.

 What is HoneyBook?